21BCS11410/AspireNex---Quiz-Maker/README.md

   - `start Quiz` or `title`: To hear the Quiz title and first Question.
   - `Select Option [Number]` or `Choose Option [Number]`: To mark the option of the current Question.
   - `next question`: to increment the question index and move to the next question and listen to it.
-  - `previous question`: to decrement the question index and move to the previous question and listen to it
+  - `previous question`: to decrement the question index and move to the previous question and listen to it.
   - `Repeat Question [Number]`: To hear a specific Question.
   - `Repeat Current Question`: To repeat the current Question.
   - `submit quiz`: to submit the quiz.